-17.0 Certification of the Valuation
+B. Certification of the Valuation

-- 17.1 Labuan insurers underwriting life insurance business will be required to set up provisions for their life insurance liabilities in accordance with the Guidelines and submit to Labuan FSA, the Report signed by the Appointed Actuary and the PO or his authorised signatory. - 17.2 The Appointed Actuary shall state in the Report, his name and professional qualifications, and where the Appointed Actuary is an employee of the Labuan insurer or a related company, the capacity in which he is carrying out the investigation. - 17.3 The report shall be submitted to the Board annually, not later than three (3) months after the end of each financial year; and the Board as well as senior management should discuss with the Appointed Actuary the results of his valuation.
+18.4 The Report shall be signed by the Appointed Actuary and the PO or his authorised signatory.

+The Appointed Actuary shall state in the Report, his name and professional 18.5 qualifications, and where the Appointed Actuary is an employee of the Labuan insurer or a related company, the capacity in which he is carrying out the investigation.

+The Report shall be submitted to the Board annually, no later than three (3) 18.6 months after the end of each financial year; and the Board as well as senior management should discuss with the Appointed Actuary the results of his valuation.

-18.0 Reporting
+C. Reporting

-18.1 Labuan insurers are required to submit the Report to Labuan FSA within six (6) months from the financial year end together with the annual audited financial statements or on other such date as may be requested by Labuan FSA.
-The Report shall be submitted to the following:
+18.7 Labuan insurers are required to submit the Report to Labuan FSA within six financial statements or on other such date as may be requested by Labuan